Gimme gimme gimme

-A couple of years ago we helped spread some holiday spirit by going caroling at the temporary military base in our hometown at the time.
+Last year we helped spread some holiday spirit by going caroling at the temporary military base set up here.
 The soldiers are away from their families and appreciate seeing kids, and while we may not be the finest choir out there, a group of people singing holiday carols enthusiastically can make anyone smile.
 Of course we included our kids so that they could enjoy the experience and also see how much difference a simple gesture can make.

 To us, it’s not about the getting.
 It’s about the spirit of Christmas.
 The more they see it, the more the kids will believe this, too.
 Our tree may not be surrounded by gifts, but more and more, our family (big and small) is realizing that being surrounded by the gifts of the season means more than having many packages under the tree.
 Happy holidays.
 May the spirit of the holidays be with you, too.